 Drugs That Treat Symptoms

-Before beginning a new medication, be sure your physician, pharmacist, and care team are aware of all other medications, alternative treatments, products, and dietary supplements currently being used (including over-the-counter and alternative preparations).
+Before beginning a new medication, be sure your physician, pharmacist, and care team know all other medications, alternative treatments, products, and dietary supplements currently being used (including over-the-counter and alternative preparations).
 This step is necessary to avoid side effects caused by medications interfering with one another.
-Talk to your doctor about all medications you’re taking to understand their purpose and how to take them.
+Talk to your doctor about all medicines you’re taking to understand their purpose and how to take them.

 Cognitive (Memory and Thinking) Symptoms